source-academy/general/developer/README.md

 - Improvements of language implementations: Accessing the browsers' native JavaScript execution for performance-critical applications.

-To get involved, feel free to propose fixes, improvements, or projects using the Issues feature in the [Source Academy repos](https://github.com/source-academy) or email [source.academy.nus@gmail.com](mailto:source.academy.nus@gmail.com).
+To get involved, feel free to propose fixes, improvements, or projects using the Issues feature in the [Source Academy repos](https://github.com/source-academy) or send an email to [source.academy.nus@gmail.com](mailto:source.academy.nus@gmail.com).